Wisdom Teeth Removal in Owosso, MI

 Wisdom teeth, also known as third molars, are the last teeth to develop in the mouth.
 They usually make an appearance around the mid to late teen years, though some people develop them into their twenties.
 It’s rare that wisdom teeth grow without causing problems.
-Many dentists recommend having wisdom teeth removed as soon as possible to avoid complications.
+Wisdom teeth need to be removed as soon as possible to avoid oral health complications from arising.

 The average mouth can only hold 28 teeth, so it can be problematic when an additional four try to squeeze in.
 A wisdom tooth has large, unpredictable roots that can damage other roots and nearby nerves.
-An impacted wisdom tooth is one that has become trapped beneath the gums, possibly leading to infection and cysts.
+An impacted wisdom tooth is one that grows at an angle and has become trapped beneath the gums, possibly leading to infection and the formation of cysts.
 Third molars are large and can cause pain and swelling as they try to push their way into the dental arch.

 By removing wisdom teeth early, you can prevent these problems and protect the health of your other teeth.
-Contact our Owosso, MI, office for a consultation to have your or your child’s wisdom teeth removed.
+Contact our Owosso, MI, office for a consultation with our expert oral and maxillofacial surgeons.

 Greater Michigan Oral Surgeons & Dental Implant Center is pleased to offer after-hours online video consultations for patients seeking wisdom teeth removal.

-An online video consultation takes place in a HIPAA-compliant video conference setting.
+An online video consultation is a virtual appointment that takes place in a HIPAA-compliant video conference setting.
 It is a safe and convenient way to meet your doctor and care team while you receive important information about your treatment plan, financial details, pre- and post-operative instructions, and more.
-As an added bonus, an online consultation allows you to speak with your surgeon at the time and place that is convenient for you.
-This is very similar to an in-person consultation, so you will also have the opportunity to ask any questions you may have.
+As an added bonus, an online video consultation allows you to have an appointment at the time and place that is convenient for you.
+An online video consultation is very similar to an in-person consultation, so you will also have the opportunity to ask any questions you may have.